Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-creating-a-trade.md

 title: Creating a Trade
 ---

-This guide extends the previous [creating a pool](03-creating-a-pool.md) and [getting started](./using-ethers) guides by using the `pool` object to quote an estimated amount out for a trade, then creates a trade object that can be used to execute a swap.
+This guide extends the previous [Creating a Pool Instance](03-creating-a-pool.md) and [Using Ethers.js](./using-ethers) guides by using the `pool` object to quote an estimated amount out for a trade, then creates a trade object that can be used to execute a swap.

 ## Creating a Quoter Contract Object